catmaid/CATMAID/sphinx-doc/source/database.rst

     SELECT setval('guardian_userobjectpermission_id_seq', coalesce(max("id"), 1), max("id") IS NOT null) FROM guardian_userobjectpermission;
     SELECT setval('guardian_groupobjectpermission_id_seq', coalesce(max("id"), 1), max("id") IS NOT null) FROM guardian_groupobjectpermission;

-Alterantively, if such a sync operation is happening repeatedly, it can be convenient to set the ID sequences of the target database to a different range, e.g. to start new IDs only with enough headroom to the repeated imports.
+Alternatively, if such a sync operation is happening repeatedly, it can be convenient to set the ID sequences of the target database to a different range, e.g. to start new IDs only with enough headroom to the repeated imports.